is an Australian comedy from Working Dog Productions

 - Very Loosely Based on a True Story: There is a radio telescope at Parkes, and it did transmit the broadcast of Armstrong walking on the moon, and high winds did pose a concern.
 Much of the rest of the movie, including the power failure, is made up for Rule of Drama and Rule of Funny.
 As noted in the closing text, Parkes continues to be part of NASA missions to this day... and it's still in the middle of a sheep paddock.

 - You Can't Miss It:

 Al: The prime receiving station has no idea where Apollo XI is?

 Glenn: Yeah, it's on its way to the Moon.

-- Later, they realise that this is a useful answer: if the spaceship was on its way to the Moon, with only a few thousand miles to go, it would be within a few degrees of the Moon in the sky.
+- Later, they realise that this is actually a useful answer: since the spaceship is on its way to the Moon, with only a few thousand miles to go, it has to be within a few degrees of the Moon in the sky.

 - You Have 48 Hours: Used almost word-for-word by Mrs Spears when ordering the band to learn the American National Anthem.